5 Tips for a Fast and Easy Post-Gum Graft Recovery

 Both LA gum grafting procedures are simple and straightforward.
 However, traditional gum grafting requires a graft of gum to be taken from the roof of your mouth and then stitched to your gum line, which can be a very painful procedure.

 RejuvaGum Lift uses the healing powers of growth factors in your own blood to create bio-compatible gel membranes that are inserted into small incisions in your gum and positioned so that they fill out the recesses, providing excellent root coverage.
 Performed under anesthesia, the procedure is virtually painless, with most patients in Los Angeles reporting that they don’t even need painkillers postoperatively.
-PRP not only provides a pain-free graft, the growth factors also promote healing, which means you’ll be getting back to your normal activities much sooner.
+PRP for gums not only provides a pain-free graft, the growth factors also promote healing, which means you’ll be getting back to your normal activities much sooner.

 Make Your Post-Gum Graft Recovery Easier